 If the child's attendance does not improve and the Parent/Carers are not working in collaboration with the school, the Parent/Carers are subject to an Early Help Plan / Team Around the Family Meeting.
-Outside Agencies may be invited to attend this meeting.
+Outside Agencies may be invited to attend this meeting such as the School Nurse, Local Attendance Advisor, Local Authority Family Solutions or Social Care.
 The Early Help Plan may be forwarded to the Children and Families Hub (Level 2).